HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 The default color space on the web is [sRGB](https://en.wikipedia.org/wiki/SRGB).
 CSS colors are specified in sRGB by default and, unless they're marked otherwise, <a hreflang="en" href="https://imageoptim.com/color-profiles.html">browsers assume that the colors in images are sRGB, too</a>.

 This made sense in a world where approximately all display and capture hardware de`alt` in sRGB (or something close to it).
-But the times, they are a changin'.
+But the times, they are a-changin'.
 In 2022, most phone cameras capture in wider-than-sRGB gamuts.
 Also, display hardware capable of richer, outside-of-sRGB colors is now quite common.

 Every modern browser that's painting to a wide-gamut display will happily paint vibrant, outside-of-sRGB pixels, if we encode our images using wider than sRGB gamuts.
 But are we?

-In short: no.
+In short: No.

 In order to tell a browser an image uses a non-sRGB color space, one must usually (see big caveat, below) attach an [ICC profile](https://en.wikipedia.org/wiki/ICC_profile) to it that describes the image's color space.
 Those ICC profiles have names, and we found a little more than 25,000 unique ones in use on the web.
 Here are the top 20: